Limo123123/limowebserverinstaller/README.md

-# This Project was not maintained because the script was not Working
+# This Project was not maintained because the script didnt work

 I want to re-create the project!
 Please see my other Projects.
-I want to re-create many projects now
+I want to re-create many projects now!
 Why didn't it work?
 (Bec I am a bad ~~Bash~~ Programmer.
 It's shell.
 I am Dumb.
 That is just some commands!)

 # limowebserverinstaller
-This is a little games webserver Installer for the Raspberry Pi
+This is a little games webserver installer for the Raspberry Pi

 Its tested on the Raspberry Pi (with user pi)

-On Debian based systems it can work but its no tested.
+On Debian based systems with the Arch X68 or not Arm is it not supported buit it can work

 Arch Linux and Windows is not Supportet

-The Download of the exhale of the webserver content can take up to 5-15 Minuts, The Download is provided by Github Releases
+The Download of the exhale of the webserver content can take up to 5-15 Minuts, The Download is in Github Releases

-# Here is the Download
+# Download Options

 # Standard Curl Installation
 And here it is: